Skip to main content

 Protein

 Compared with carbohydrates, protein is used only minimally for fuel.
-Its primary function is building and maintaining body tissue.
-Plant-based protein sources are best because, unlike animal sources, they contain fiber and complex carbohydrates.
+Its primary function is building and maintaining body tissue, especially muscle.
 The recommended dietary allowance for the average, sedentary or lightly active adult is 0.8 grams per kilogram of body weight per day.
 For most people, this is more than enough.
-However, protein needs for athletes may range from 1.2 to 1.7 grams per kilogram of body weight per day.

-Athletes looking for additional protein can get an extra boost from beans, nondairy milks, nuts, seeds, and soy products, including tofu, tempeh, and veggie burgers.
+Athletes looking for additional protein can get an extra boost from beans, soy milk, nuts, seeds, and soy products, including tofu, tempeh, and veggie burgers.

 Fat